If you are looking for an exquisite and scarce species, Anthurium Dorayaki is for you.

 - Placing a wet pebble tray helps to keep high humidity as water evaporates.

-- Keeping them in a high humid area like a bathroom or kitchen as humidity is a good idea.
+- Keeping them in a highly humid area like a bathroom or kitchen as humidity is a good idea.

 5. Well Draining Nutrient-Rich Soil